What is an aneurysm?

 An aneurysm in your leg usually doesn't cause symptoms unless a blood clot forms in the aneurysm.
 If you have a blood clot, it may leave the aneurysm and block blood flow in your foot and make it painful, numb, and cool.

 An aneurysm in your neck can form a blood clot that travels to your brain and cause a stroke Stroke A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.
-Part of your brain stops getting blood.
-Brain tissue that doesn't... read more .
+As with all organs in the body, the brain needs oxygen and nutrients... read more .

 An aneurysm in your brain may cause a headache.
-If a brain aneurysm bursts it will cause bleeding around your brain (called a subarachnoid hemorrhage Subarachnoid Hemorrhage "Sub" means under.
-The arachnoid is a layer of tissue that covers your brain.
-Hemorrhage is bleeding.
-So a subarachnoid hemorrhage is bleeding under the arachnoid tissue layer.
-It's a medical... read more ) that can be fatal.
+If a brain aneurysm bursts it will cause bleeding around your brain (called a subarachnoid hemorrhage Subarachnoid Hemorrhage A subarachnoid hemorrhage is bleeding in the space that surrounds the brain.
+It's a medical emergency that can be fatal or cause long-lasting brain damage.
+Subarachnoid hemorrhage happens when... read more ) that causes a severe headache and can be fatal.

 Sometimes an aneurysm gets infected.
 Infected aneurysms cause pain and swelling.